Sacramento and Rancho Cordova Bankruptcy Lawyers: Chapter 7 and Chapter 13

 Chapter 13 Bankruptcies

-The Attorney’s fees for a Chapter 13 Bankruptcy are $4,000.00.
+A chapter 13 bankruptcy lasts anywhere from 3 to 5 years after the bankruptcy has been filed.
+Our bankruptcy lawyers then work with you during the entire time period.
+The attorney’s fees for a Chapter 13 Bankruptcy are $4,000.00.
 There is also a separate Court filing fee of $310.00.
 We are flexible on method of payment for Chapter 13 Bankruptcies and can have as low as $1,000.00 down with the remaining amount paid through your Plan.

 What bankruptcy services does our law firm provide?